zgymail/CommonLib/README.md

 ## License

-commonlib is available under the MIT license.
+CommonLib is available under the MIT license.
 See the LICENSE file for more info.